JR: Actions at Lazarides Gallery

 Photos: Erol Birsen

-JR: ACTIONS is at the Lazarides Gallery until 14th November 2013, for further information visit here.
+JR: Actions is at the Lazarides Gallery until 14th November 2013.
+For further information visit the gallery’s website here.